0.0

 00.0 ℃

-Today's UV index in San Antonio, United States will be up to 7.4, indicating a high level of sun exposure for the average person.
+Today's UV index in San Antonio, United States will be up to 4.8, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 San Antonio's UV index is typically high, with an average annual value of 9.4, indicating a very high risk of harm from unprotected sun exposure.
 The city's subtropical climate means intense sunlight is prevalent throughout the year.